 Virtual Cocktail Hour: 5:30–6:30 PM EDT

 Breakout Rooms: 7:30–8:30 PM EDT

-- Virtual Cocktail Hour: Join John Camp on a journey of Ancient Greece through Ubisoft's Assassin's Creed Odyssey, a video game featuring a virtual world created using the American School's research.
+- Virtual Cocktail Hour: Join Dr. John Camp and Dr. Stéphanie-Anne Ruatta, Historian at Ubisoft Québec, on a journey of Ancient Greece through Assassin's Creed Odyssey, a video game featuring a virtual world created using the American School's research among others.